buildpacks-community/kpack-cli/docs/kp_image_status.md

 ## kp image status

-Display status of an image
+Display status of an image resource

 ### Synopsis

-Prints detailed information about the status of a specific image in the provided namespace.
+Prints detailed information about the status of a specific image resource in the provided namespace.

 The namespace defaults to the kubernetes current-context namespace.